stephenw6888/github-tutorial-1/README.md

 1. Git Status
 2. It checks the Status of your Repository
 3. You will find it very helpful when your typing in workspace
-* Git add
+4. Git add
-* When you git add your adding it to the staging area
+5. When you git add your adding it to the staging area
-* You need this so youc can be able to see it in your README.md *
+6. You need this so youc can be able to see it in your README.md 7.Git commit
+8.It helps you by you remembering what you were working on by puting a message in its place
+9. You can find it really helpful
+10. Git push
+11. It pushes it up to your read me file
+12. So people can see your amazing work